ricardoaroca100/SparkPostMailer/README.md

 # SparkPostMailer
-Sending transactional emails in PHP through the Sparkpost API, emulating the methods of PHPMailer
+PHP class for sending transactional emails through the Sparkpost API, emulating the methods of PHPMailer.